 The explanation?
 Demographics.
 As Sowell puts it, it’s not the guns that explain the different murder rates.
 It’s the people.

 As for other myths, it’s often heard that guns are more likely to be used against their owners than anyone else, but this is deceptive because it includes suicides in the statistics.
-In fact, suicide accounts for most U.S. guns deaths, with 22,938 gun suicides in 2016 versus 14,415 gun homicides.
+Suicide accounts for most U.S. gun deaths, with 22,938 gun suicides in 2016 versus 14,415 gun homicides.

 Note also that while tragic shootings grab headlines, a study by Florida State University criminologist Gary Kleck, a liberal Democrat and lifelong ACLU member, found that guns are used by good citizens 2.2 to 2.5 million times per year to deter crime.
 Yet this goes largely unnoticed not only because the media are reluctant to portray firearm use positively, but because such defensive use often involves merely brandishing a gun — and no blood means no story.